 Once you've learned what will happen to your car lease in bankruptcy, check out the resources provided at the end of the article.
 You'll find links to applicable bankruptcy forms and additional articles we think you'll enjoy.

 When you file for bankruptcy, the automatic stay stops all collection actions, including efforts by a car lessor to repossess a leased car.
 (To learn more, see Bankruptcy's Automatic Stay.)
 However, if you are behind on your car lease payments when you file for Chapter 7 bankruptcy, your car lessor will likely ask the court to lift (end) the automatic stay.
-It does this by filing a motion for relief from automatic stay.
+It does this by filing a motion for relief from the automatic stay.
 If the lessor is successful with this motion, it may pursue state law remedies to collect on the debt you owe, including repossession of your car.

 If you assume the lease, what happens if you can't make payments in the future?
-Some bankruptcy courts have decided that unless you sign and file a valid reaffirmation agreement regarding the car lease, you are not liable for future unpaid amounts on the car lease and the debt is discharged.
+Some bankruptcy courts have decided that unless you sign and file a valid reaffirmation agreement regarding the car lease, you are not liable for future unpaid amounts on the car lease, and the debt is discharged.
 To learn more, see Reaffirmation Agreements in Chapter 7.